Understanding Acupuncture

 the role of education in acupuncture downtown toronto

 Acupuncture is more than inserting needles.
-When you take an active role in your treatment, you improve your ability to manage pain, reduce stress, and support your long-term health.
-This approach is called acupuncture empowerment.
-It creates space for meaningful collaboration between you and your practitioner.
-At the center of this process is education.
-Understanding how and why acupuncture works can help you feel more confident and involved.
+When you take an active role in your treatment, you improve your ability to manage pain and support long-term physical function.
+Understanding how and why acupuncture works can help you feel more confident in its delivery and keeps you involved in your care.
 And when you’re engaged, your care becomes more personalized, more consistent, and often more effective.

 Understanding Acupuncture: An Overview of Techniques and Benefits